An anterior placenta is a placenta located on the front of the uterus. Most of baby’s small limb movements may be hidden behind the placenta.

 Palpation around the anterior placenta (a hands-on exam through the skin) can be more difficult when the placenta hides most of the baby.
 But with time, the person palpating, be it parent or provider, will notice the firm back or bottom, and occasionally a limb will extend beyond the borders of the placenta.
 To be accurate, an ultrasound can determine the baby’s position easily, though with exposure to ultrasound.

 In 1994, Gardberg studied the relationship between the placenta being located on the anterior wall of the uterus and the position of the baby near the due date.

-325 sonographies [Ultrasound] were performed in singleton pregnancies past 36 weeks with the fetus in a vertex position [head down] in order to examine a possible association between placental localization and occiput posterior presentation (OP).
-OP was found in 11.6% of all cases.
-The distribution of the placental locations in the OP group differed significantly from the occiput anterior (OA) group.
-Also, an anterior placental location was seen significantly more often in the OP group.
+325 sonographies [ultrasound] were performed in singleton pregnancies past 36 weeks with the fetus in a vertex position [head down] in order to examine a possible association between placental localization and occiput posterior presentation (OP).* An anterior placental location was seen significantly more often in the OP group.
 OP was found in 11.6% of all cases.

-Gail's thoughts: Notice, however, that Occiput Posterior occurred a little more than one in ten.
-This study was unlikely to have considered that babies in the Right Occiput Transverse (Right Occiput Lateral in Australia or New Zealand) position are likely to rotate to the OP position under usual labor "management."
+Gail’s thoughts: Notice, however, that Occiput Posterior occurred a little more than one in ten.
+This study was unlikely to have considered that babies in the Right Occiput Transverse (Right Occiput Lateral in Australia or New Zealand) position are likely to rotate to the OP position under usual care in labor.

 An anterior placenta can contribute to a baby’s posterior position.
 However, babies can also be anterior with an anterior placenta.